Laura Fuentes

 Grab those ingredients, a medium non-stick skillet, and let's make breakfast!

-1. Make the cinnamon-sugar
+1. Make the mix

-3. Roll-up
+2. Roll-up

-Dip each roll into the egg mixture and sprinkle with the cinnamon sugar.
+Flatten each slice of bread with a rolling pin.
+Spread cream cheese and diced berries, and roll tightly.
+Finally, dip each roll into the egg mixture and sprinkle with the cinnamon sugar.

-5. Cook
+3. Cook

-Melt the butter in a non-stick skillet over medium-high heat.
-Add the cool and cook for 3 minutes or until golden.
+Cook the French toast roll-ups in a skillet for 3 minutes or until golden.
 Flip and cook an additional 2 minutes.
+Allow them to cool slightly before serving.

 Watch this video to see the magic happen for yourself!

-If you love this portable french toast you can make ahead, check out my Cinnamon French Toast Sticks recipe.
+If you love this portable French toast you can make ahead, check out my Cinnamon French Toast Sticks recipe.
 It’s way better than the frozen, store-bought option and simple to make!

 Strawberry French Toast Roll-Ups